 Complicated as it may sound, this Pasta Chicken Alfredo Primavera recipe turns out to be as easy as mixing all the ingredients in one bowl.

-Although there is much debate whether Fettucini Alfredo is really an Italian dish, this Real Fettucini Alfredo recipe shows how it is to prepare pasta with a no-cream Alfredo sauce.
+Although there is much debate about whether Fettucini Alfredo is really an Italian dish, this Real Fettucini Alfredo recipe shows how it is to prepare pasta with a no-cream Alfredo sauce.